NOTE

 Just append the name of the file you’d like to extract from the archive.

-E.g. http://chunk.io/crohr/d53e0f60109145f9b97accb5c3c9c0b0/index.html.
+E.g. https://chunk.io/crohr/d53e0f60109145f9b97accb5c3c9c0b0/index.html.

 Poor man’s static website hosting